Manage organization and team resources in Postman

 You can allow or prohibit your team from using external npm and JSR packages in their scripts.
 You can also specify external packages your team members are allowed to use in scripts.

-1. Select Team > Team Settings in the Postman header.
+1. Select Organization or Team > Organization or Team settings in the Postman header.

-2. Select Team resources in the sidebar, then select External packages.
+2. Click Organization or Team resources in the sidebar, then click Use external packages.

-3. Choose one of the following from the Allow using external packages dropdown list:
+3. Choose one of the following from the dropdown list:

 Allow specific packages in your team